MariadlRosa-1224/isles-of-vielora/pages/Dark whisper.md

 	-
 	- (level x:)
 	-
-	- **The wither** Everything around them in a 10 meter radius starts to wither and discompose. this  ability can be activated at any time, but will consume five mana charges per turn active.
-Any non-magical material will start to discompose, dissapearing into ash, people and fauna around them get damaged over the course of turns And during its duration and 5 turns after, regeneration becomes useless.
-If they physically touch someone while this is active they will burn them, and the wound cannot be healed till the end of the rp. id:: 683f8b23-ad20-40fa-94d7-fe2eeaaceb5d
+	- **The wither** Everything around them in a 10-meter radius starts to wither and decompose.
+This ability can be activated at any time, but will consume five mana charges per turn it is active.
+Any non-magical material will start to decompose, disappearing into ash.
+People and fauna around them get damaged over the course of turns, and during its duration and 5 turns after, regeneration becomes useless.
+If they physically touch something or someone while this is active, they will burn them, and the wound cannot be healed until the end of the RP. id:: 683f8b23-ad20-40fa-94d7-fe2eeaaceb5d
 	-
 	- **(Level x)**